wp-plugins/media-library-assistant/readme.txt

 == Changelog ==

+= 1.51 =
+* New: For `[mla_gallery]`, **twenty-five new `apply_filters` hooks** let you modify gallery output with PHP code in your theme or another plugin.
+More information in the "Other Notes" section here.
+A complete, working example is provided in the Settings/Media Library Assistant Documentation tab.
+* New: **Attachment Metadata mapping**.
+Add or change values in the WordPress `_wp_attachment_metadata` array.
+For example, add GPS data to the `image_meta` array.
+Full details in the "Other Notes" section and in the Settings/Media Library Assistant Documentation tab.
+* New: **GPS Metadata fields added**: LatitudeSDM, LatitudeSDD, LongitudeSDM, LongitudeSDD with leading "-" sign for southern and western values.
+* New: A new `[mla_gallery]` parameter, `mla_page_parameter` supports **multiple paginated galleries on the same post/page**.
+* New: On the Media/Assistant submenu, the Description field has been added to the Quick Edit area.
+* New: Support for **"searchable category/tag metaboxes"** added to the ATTACHMENT DETAILS pane of the Media Manager Modal Window.
+This feature requires download and activation of the "Media Categories" plugin (by Eddie Moya).
+* New: The **`[+custom:ALL_CUSTOM+]` pseudo value** lets you easily display the names and values of all custom fields associated with an item.
+You can use it in an `[mla_gallery]` or in a custom field mapping rule.
+* Fix: Media Manager Modal Window support has been re-worked to avoid adding additional parameters to the Attachments object.
+This improves the handling of "drag & drop" uploading of new Media Library items.
+* Fix: Sorting the Media/Assistant submenu table by a column which no longer exists does not cause database errors.
+The table sort reverts to the built-in default value.
+In addition, the dropdown list of sortable columns is now alphabetized.
+* Fix: The "Inserted in" reporting with the "Base" option setting more reliably handles the case where one item filename is a subset of another filename.
+For example, file "abc.jpg" no longer matches "abcd.jpg".
+* Fix: Handling of empty `query:` and `request:` substitution parameters has been restored to the pre-v1.50 logic.
+* Fix: Custom field mapping for fields with array values is more reliably handled.
+* Fix: Test elements in Content Templates returning array results more accurately test for substitution parameters having no value.
+For example, `([+iptc:2#020,array+][+iptc:2#025,array+])` will be empty unless **both** of the substitution parameters have values.

 = 1.50 =
 * New: **PDF metadata support**, including the traditional Document Information Dictionary and the newer, more extensive XMP metadata.
 Include this information in your `[mla_gallery]` display and map it to standard fields, taxonomy terms and custom fields.
 * New: **Content Templates**, which let you compose a value from multiple substitution parameters, combine text and data values, test for empty values and choose among two or more alternatives or suppress output entirely.